victornas91/victornas91/README.md

 My expertise are almost 20 years on the IT field, having almost 15 in Support and 5 in Software Development and Infosec Research.
 I also have more than 10 years of teaching english as a second language, as a freelance.

-Focusing on Mobile App Development for Games / Gamification, Internet of Things, Machine Learning and Operating Systems, my aim is to design and implement software that is robust, safe and also Cloud-supported.
+Focusing on Mobile App Development for Games / Gamification, Cloud Engineering for Azure and Information Security for Mobile Apps.
+My aim is to design and implement software that is robust, safe and also Cloud-supported.

 I also offer services such as: